fluxcd/website/content/en/flux/installation/bootstrap/gitlab.md

 export GITLAB_TOKEN=<gl-token>
 ```

-If the `GITLAB_TOKEN` env var is not set, the bootstrap command will prompt you to type it the token.
+If the `GITLAB_TOKEN` env var is not set, the bootstrap command will prompt you to type the token.

 You can also supply the token using a pipe e.g. `echo "<gl-token>" | flux bootstrap gitlab`.